ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 The config part is a Jinja directive used to configure settings for the dbt model.
 In this case, it sets the materialization method for the dbt model to `table`, indicating that the results of the SQL query will be stored in a table.

 `select published_at from {{ source('staging', 'company_house_stream')}} order by published_at limit 1`: This is a SQL query written inside the Jinja template.
 It selects the `published_at` column from the `company_house_stream` table in the `staging` schema.
-The `{{ source(...) }}` syntax is a Jinja function call that dynamically generates the name of the table based on the provided arguments.
+The "{{ source(...) }}" syntax is a Jinja function call that dynamically generates the name of the table based on the provided arguments.

-In this query, we're selecting the **first* timestamp because it represents the initial retrieval of streamed data.
-However, for subsequent iterations, we'll use the **last** timestamp from the previous snapshot.
+In this query, we're selecting the **first** timestamp because it represents the initial retrieval of streamed data.
+However, for subsequent iterations, we'll use the **last** timestamp from the previous snapshot, as we want the most recent timestamp.

 ```sql
 order by